Revival of Nature Spirituality (1700 to Present)

 Of old the Flagellants certainly evoked power, but through not being confined in a circle much was lost.
 The amount of power raised was so great and continuous that anyone with knowledge could direct and use it; and it is most probable that the classical and heathen sacrifices were used in the same way.
 There are whispers that when the human victim was a willing sacrifice, with his mind directed on the Great Work and with highly skilled assistants, wonders ensued but of this I would not speak.

-Gardiner was a Naturist (Nudist).It is important to work naked from the start, so it becometh as second nature, and no thought of "I have no clothes" shall ever intrude and take your attention from the work.
+Skyclad Magic with a Lover (1953)It is important to work naked from the start, so it becometh as second nature, and no thought of "I have no clothes" shall ever intrude and take your attention from the work.
 Also, your skin being so accustomed to unconfinement, when power is given off the flow is more easy and regular.
 Also, when dancing you are free and unconfined. . . .

 And the greatest of all, the touch of the body of your beloved thrills your inmost soul, and so your body gives out its utmost power; and then it is most important of all that there is not the slightest thing to divert the attention, for then the mind must seize and mold the power generated, and redirect it to the desired end with all the force and frenzy of the imagination.